SI-Traceable Temperature Calibration Based on Optical Lattice Clocks: Appendix

-We employed the Leave-One-Out (LOO) method to comprehensively evaluate the influence of each observable on the final fitting results.
+We employed the Leave-One-Out (LOO) method for the 6A, 7A, and 8A models to comprehensively evaluate the influence of each observable on the final dynamic BBR shift results.
 As detailed in Table~5, we iteratively excluded one observable at a time, performed the fitting procedure, and analyzed the resulting outcomes statistically.
 The smallest residual was achieved when the 813 nm magic wavelength was omitted from the fitting process.
 Based on this observation, we defined the ratio of the residual after removal to the residual from the full dataset fitting as the inflation factor for the final uncertainty estimation.
+Based on the residuals listed in Table 5, the derived inflation factors for the 6A, 7A, and 8A models are 2.07, 4.27, and 2.2, respectively.

-To comprehensively evaluate the uncertainty of the fitting results, we employed Monte Carlo sampling.
+To comprehensively evaluate the uncertainty of the fitting results, we employed Monte Carlo sampling for the 6A, 7A, and 8A fitting models.
 Random sets of experimental observables \(\{ x_i \}\) were drawn from their respective distributions (e.g., \( x_i \sim \mathcal{N}(\mu, \sigma) \), where \(\mathcal{N}(\mu, \sigma)\) denotes a Gaussian distribution with mean \(\mu\) and standard deviation \(\sigma\)).
-For each set of observables, the residual function was minimized to obtain the optimal set of Einstein \( A \) coefficients.
-This procedure was repeated thousands of times, and the resulting distribution of \( A \) coefficients was used to estimate their associated uncertainties.

-Figure~7 illustrates the statistical results of the Monte Carlo sampling calculation.
-The red line represents a Gaussian fit to the statistical data.
-The distribution exhibits two distinct Gaussian peaks.
-The left peak, which has a significantly higher amplitude and a center value closer to the least-squares fitting result, was adopted as the uncertainty distribution for our calculation.
-The full width at half maximum (FWHM) of this peak corresponds to the length of the uncertainty error bar.
-In contrast, the right peak is centered far from the least-squares fitting result, likely due to the Monte Carlo sampling process converging to a nearby local optimum.

-After applying the expansion to the calculated uncertainty, the final dynamic blackbody radiation shift at 300 K is determined to be $-153.13(27) \text{ mHz}.$ We fitted the temperature dependence of the total BBR shift using a high-order polynomial, yielding:
+Since the least-squares fitting method used in our analysis is a nonlinear optimization, even minor variations in the experimental data sets within their uncertainty ranges could lead to dramatically different optimization paths and substantially altered results compared to the unperturbed case.
+To obtain a statistically meaningful Monte Carlo sampling distribution, for each set of observables, our code ensures that the residual function follows a fixed optimization path to obtain the optimal set of Einstein A coefficients and compute the dynamic BBR shift.
+We performed 20,000 Monte Carlo samplings for the 6A, 7A, and 8A fitting models and statistically analyzed the results, including Gaussian fitting.
+The complete Monte Carlo datasets for each model are available in \cite{jin2025sr}.